Kamesh281997/ic_lens_1/replit.md

 - July 08, 2025.
 Updated footer with Genpact surface-sunken background and proper content hierarchy
 - July 08, 2025.
 Updated hero section layout with image on right side and removed "Calculate IC Plans" text
 - July 08, 2025.
 Implemented two-column hero layout with content on left and incentive compensation analytics image on right
+- July 08, 2025.
+Enhanced module cards with professional icons: Cog for IC Plan Configuration, Zap for IC Processing, PieChart for Payout Insights
+- July 08, 2025.
+Added smooth scrolling navigation to modules section when clicking "Modules" in navigation menu
+- July 08, 2025.
+Implemented smooth scrolling for both desktop and mobile navigation menus
 ```

 ## User Preferences